 One night in a hostel on the Le Puy Camino, I was fast asleep snoring, and apparently, others who came in late could not get to sleep and were making some noise and whistling to disturb me.
 I slept soundly through it all, though they woke everyone else in the hostel…

 Where Next After The Camino

 I’d be in Santiago, and then this whole episode in my life would come to an end.
 It wasn’t just four or five weeks of walking that would end, it was more than two years of anticipation and planning and dreaming that would no longer occupy my life.

 Partway along my first Camino, I picked up a small booklet that discussed where now after the Camino and where are the yellow arrows in your life?
 I found my answer in mediation.

 I’d become obsessed with the Camino.
 How would I cope when I got home?

 I missed walking when I arrived in Santiago de Compostela.
 Initially, my days appeared without purpose; yes, I was going home, but to what kind of life now?

 It took walking the Camino for me to see that there was another way, a simpler way, to live.
 Without fear, and without excess.

-Bill wrote a blog while on the Camino you can access it here http://pgstheway.com/ during the Camino he asked himself questions: Who am I, What am I doing here, What really matters?
-I suggest you click the Past Posts menu on the right and go back to the beginning, there are great photos and more writing as he walked the Camino.
+Bill wrote a blog while on the Camino you can access it here http://pgstheway.com/; during the Camino, he asked himself questions: Who am I, What am I doing here, What really matters?
+I suggest you click the Past Posts menu on the right and go back to the beginning, and there are great photos and more writing as he walked the Camino.